Hookworm infection: Epidemiology

 There have also been technological developments that may facilitate more accurate mapping of hookworm prevalence.
 Some researchers have begun to use geographical information systems (GIS) and remote sensing (RS) to examine helminth ecology and epidemiology.
 Brooker et al. utilized this technology to create helminth distribution maps of sub-Saharan Africa.
-By relating satellite derived environmental data with prevalence data from school-based surveys, they were able to create detailed prevalence maps.
+By relating satellite-derived environmental data with prevalence data from school-based surveys, they were able to create detailed prevalence maps.
 The study focused on a wide range of helminths, but interesting conclusions about hookworm specifically were found.
-As compared to other helminths, hookworm is able to survive in much hotter conditions and was highly prevalent throughout the upper end of the thermal range.
+As compared to other helminths, hookworms can survive in much hotter conditions and were highly prevalent throughout the upper end of the thermal range.

 Improved molecular diagnostic tools are another technological advancement that could help improve existing prevalence statistics.
 Recent research has focused on the development of a DNA-based tool that can be used for diagnosis of infection, specific identification of hookworm, and analysis of genetic variability in hookworm populations.
 Again this can serve as a major tool for different public health measures against hookworm infection.
 Most research regarding diagnostic tools is now focused on the creation of a rapid and cost-effective assay for the specific diagnosis of hookworm infection.
 Many are hopeful that its development can be achieved within the next five years.